 Cottages gain their efficiency through higher densities, so they are usually permitted at double the normal density for single family detached homes.
 They can be built either on individual lots, or on a single lot, like condominiums.
 They can have attached garages or shared parking.
-This flexibility allows cottages to fill a number of roles in a community:
+This flexibility al- lows cottages to fill a number of roles in a community:

-- Townhouses without shared walls (multi-family detached); - Moderately priced housing; • - Urban infill-making use of smaller parcels; - "Downsized" housing for empty-nest families looking for smaller units; • - • - Energy efficiency.
+- Townhouses without shared walls (multi-family detached); - Moderately priced housing; - Urban infill-making use of smaller parcels; - "Downsized" housing for empty-nest families looking for smaller units; - Upscale housing, where floor space is traded for higher quality amenities; Energy efficiency.